Engineering campus at UW-Madison

 A student may change the grading option of a full-semester course to or from pass/fail only during the first four weeks of classes.
 (Regulation 19).
 These courses must be free electives.
 Only students in good standing may elect the pass/fail privilege.

 The pass/fail agreement is between the student and the Registrar, and is not revealed to the person teaching the course.
-The person teaching the course submits the appropriate letter grade to the Registrar, who converts C or higher grades to S (Satisfactory), D and F grades to U (Unsatisfactory).
+The person teaching the course submits the appropriate letter grade to the Registrar, who converts C or higher grades to S (Satisfactory) and D and F grades to U (Unsatisfactory).

 Courses designated as credit/no credit will not be counted in determining the number of pass/fail courses the student may elect.